turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

     * What is a method?
 How do we write methods?
     * What are parameters?
 How do we add parameters to methods?
     * What is a return value?
 How do you know what the return value of a method is?
 Do all methods have return values?

-### Crafting Cars

-If you have additional time, work through the exercise below.
-We want to model cars in code.
-Work through the following steps.
-Remember to check your work as you complete each step.

-1. Create a `Car` class and save it in `car.rb`.
-At the bottom of the file, outside the class definition, create a new Car instance.
-1. A Car should have `make`, `model`, and `color` attributes.
-When a new car is created, we need to be able to specify its make and model as parameters.
-However, a new Car always has a "white" color.
-1. Create `attr_reader`s for your Car class's attributes.
-1. Add a `paint` method to your Car class to change its color.
-It should take a `new_color` parameter.
-1. Give your Car an attribute `odometer`.
-What should the odometer value be when the Car is first created?
-Create a getter method for this attribute.
-1. Add a method to the class named `horn`.
-In that method return the String `"BEEEEEP!"`.
-1. Add a method to your class named `drive` which takes an argument named `distance`.
-When the method is called, have it return the a string like `I'm driving 12 miles` where `12` is the value passed in for `distance`.
-Also, when a car drives, its odometer should be updated.
-1. This one is tricky.
-Add a method named `start`.
-If the car has not yet been started, when the method is called it should return `"Starting up!"`.
-But if the car has previously been started, it should return `"BZZT!
-Nice try, though."`.
-You'll need to create an instance variable, a method, use an if statement, and return a value.

-### Additional Exercises

-If you get done with the above exercise, then follow along with [this](https://vimeo.com/137837005) video.
-It will go through [this](https://github.com/JoshCheek/1508/blob/0facae943f7785e5133ea506595534c1b00b3025/katas/blowing_bubbles_part2.rb) coding exercise.
-It builds on bubble sort, but you don't have to understand the algorithm to follow along with it It only plays with swapping representations, not changing behaviour.
-We'll take a piece of toplevel procedural code and turn it into a beautilful namespaced object, and then back again.